ruby-verma/transit-agent/README.md

 ```Bash
 git clone https://github.com/https://github.com/ruby-verma/transit-agent.git && cd transit-agent
 ```
-``
-(Note: Don't forget to configure your .env file with your Google Gemini API key before running the containers!)``

 ### 🔑 Set Up Your API Key
 You will need a Gemini API key to give your agent a brain.